Español

 For medical questions, we encourage you to review our information with your doctor.

-Although the AJCC (TNM) staging system (see Liver Cancer Stages) is often used to describe the spread of a liver cancer, doctors use a more practical system to determine treatment options.
-Liver cancers are often categorized as:
+Although the AJCC (TNM) staging system (see Liver Cancer Stages) is often used to describe the spread of a liver cancer, doctors use more practical system to determine a person’s treatment options:

-If your cancer is early stage and the rest of your liver is healthy, surgery (partial hepatectomy) may cure you.
-Only a small number of people with liver cancer are in this category.
-Important factors that may influence the outcome are the size of the tumor(s) and if nearby blood vessels are affected.
+Only a small number of people with liver cancer can have this type of surgery.
+Important factors to consider include the size of the tumor(s) and if nearby blood vessels are affected.
 Larger tumors or those that invade blood vessels are more likely to come back in the liver or spread elsewhere after surgery.
-How well your liver is working and your general health are also important.
-For some people with early-stage liver cancer, a liver transplant could be another option.
+Your overall health and how well your liver is working are also important.

-Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
-Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
-More research is needed to know the value (if any) of adding other treatments to surgery.
+Clinical trials are now looking at if people who have a partial hepatectomy might be helped by getting other treatments in addition to surgery.
+But more research is needed to know is this is helpful.

-These treatments are very unlikely to cure the cancer, but they can reduce symptoms and may even help a person live longer.
-Because these cancers can be hard to treat, clinical trials of newer treatments may offer a good option in many cases.
+Because these cancers can be hard to treat, clinical trials of newer treatments may be a good option in many cases.

-Advanced liver cancer has spread either to the lymph nodes or to other organs.
-Because these cancers are widespread, they cannot be removed with surgery.
+Advanced liver cancer has spread outside the liver, either to the lymph nodes or to other organs.
+Because these cancers are widespread, they can’t be removed with surgery.

-For people whose liver is functioning well enough (Child-Pugh class A or B), initial treatment options might include:
+For people whose liver is functioning well enough, initial treatment options might include:

 Treatments such as radiation might also be used to help relieve pain and other symptoms.
 Please be sure to discuss any symptoms you have with your cancer team, so they can treat them effectively.

-People with resectable cancer that recurs in the liver might be eligible for further surgery or local treatments like ablation or embolization.
+People with resectable cancer that recurs in the liver might be eligible for further surgery or local treatments like ablation, embolization, or radiation therapy.

 If the cancer is widespread, targeted therapy, immunotherapy, or chemotherapy drugs may be options.
-Patients may also wish to ask their doctor whether a clinical trial may be right for them.
+A clinical trial testing a newer treatment might also be an option for some people.

 National Cancer Institute.
-Physician Data Query (PDQ).
-Adult Primary Liver Cancer Treatment.
-Accessed at https://www.cancer.gov/types/liver/hp/adult-liver-treatment-pdq on March 13, 2019.
+Primary Liver Cancer Treatment (PDQ®)–Health Professional Version.
+Accessed at https://www.cancer.gov/types/liver/hp/adult-liver-treatment-pdq on September 18, 2024.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.